 5. Kreuzberg

-Every Tuesday and Friday is the Turkish market where you can shop for souvenirs or sample some Turkish street food.
+The Turkish market is held every Tuesday and Friday.
+Here, you can shop for souvenirs or sample Turkish street food.
 It’s also worth checking out Brammibals bakery for delectable vegan doughnuts.

 6. Hackescher Markt Hidden Alley